Project Over-the-Rainbow Serger-Stitched Pillow

-Get comfortable with threading and stitching the cover stitch on this fun pillow!
+Get comfortable with threading and stitching on a Baby Lock serger with this fun pillow!
 Using a variety of colored and decorative threads will give this project a unique look that will pop!
 Download printable instructions.

 Numbered Cut your pillow front as a 19” square (I like to go larger because the cover stitch with decorative threads tends to warp your fabric until we square it off).

 Fuse interfacing to the backside of this 19” square.
 Cut two rectangles at 17” x 12”.

 Cut 2” bias strips for your cording (I love this technique)!Sew bias strips together to create about 66” of continuous bias.

 Turn your front piece to the back side.
 Draw your arched curves on the interfacing with a light pencil or fabric marking pen.